 Scholarly Commons Citation

 Baker, James E., "The Constitutional Duty of a National Security Lawyer in a Time of Terror" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1446.
+1446.